David C. Webb: Career

-At the University of North Dakota, Webb and Blount created one of the first fully interdisciplinary Earth System Science programs in the United States.
-This program incorporates into a single field of study the usually separate areas of atmospheric, earth and ocean sciences.
-This was in response to the then-speculative Earth Observing System of remote sensing satellites and integrated data systems.
-Blount went on to serve on the International Consultative Committee for Space Data Systems which defined many of the data formatting and calibration protocols for global environmental monitoring.
-The pair wrote an eight million dollar grant proposal to the United States Department of Agriculture which funded the construction and establishment of the Earth System Science Institute at UND (1988–1989), now known as the Department of Earth System Science and Policy.
-Webb, Blount and Vedda hosted the first (and only) International Conference on Hypersonic Flight in the 21st Century (1988).
-Gabrynowitcz went on to found the National Land Remote Sensing Data Archive Advisory Committee and served as a pioneer in the creation of space law and policy, particularly in the area of satellite remote sensing.
+Webb and Blount wrote an eight million dollar grant proposal to the United States Department of Agriculture which funded the construction and establishment of the Earth System Science Institute at UND (1988–1989), now known as the Department of Earth System Science and Policy.
+Webb, Blount, and Vedda hosted the first (and only) International Conference on Hypersonic Flight in the 21st Century (1988).